GKM sheaves and nonorientable surface group representations: GKM theory

+\begin{rmk} The convolution product as defined is not symmetric in general.
+This can be rectified by working instead with $\Gamma^{op}\times_G \Gamma$, where $\Gamma^{op} = \Gamma$ with $G$ acts through the inverse map $g \mapsto g^{-1}$.
+In our applications $G$ is a $2$-torsion group, so the inverse map is the identity and this issue is irrelevant. \end{rmk}

 \begin{lem} For $i=1,2$ let $\Gamma_i$ be a GKM-hypergraph with an action by a abelian group $G_i$ which is free and transitive on vertices.
-The exterior tensor product determines a functor for which there are natural isomorphisms
+The external tensor product determines a bifunctor for which there are natural isomorphisms

-for $\F_i, \G_i \in Sh(\Gamma_i)_{G_i}^{GKM}$. \end{lem}
+for $\F_i, \G_i \in GKM_{G_i}(\Gamma_i)$. \end{lem}

 \begin{proof}